 So you’re in the market for a new car, you’re looking around, taking a test drive here and another test drive there, you’re doing your due diligence and research but really you’re just trying to get a straight answer to the question, “What’s the best car for the money?”
 Well, we’re glad you’re here.
 Because the best car for your money is a Honda.

-U.S. News & World Report recently announced its 2019 “Best Cars for the Money” Awards and the winners include three unstoppable Hondas—the Honda Fit, the Honda CR-V, and the Honda Odyssey.
+U.S. News & World Report recently announced its 2018/2019 “Best Cars for the Money” Awards* and the winners include three unstoppable Hondas—the 2019 Honda Fit, the 2018 Honda CR-V, and the 2018 Honda Odyssey–in their respective classes.
 Talk about diversity, Honda swept “best car for the money” awards for its subcompact car, compact crossover SUV, and its minivan classic.
 And, talk about consistency, this is the fifth consecutive year the Honda Fit has won the award, the third straight year for the CR-V, and the second year for the Odyssey.

 Best Car for the Money award-winners are determined by measuring a combination of a vehicle’s overall quality and value.
 Let’s review how each is measured.